pratyakshm/WinRice/README.md

 WinRice uses PowerShell automation to setup a Windows device.
 It currently supports only the latest retail builds of Windows 11 and 10.

-WinRice, amongst a host of other things, improves privacy, de-clutters the Windows user interface and removes non-essential apps from Windows.
+WinRice, amongst a host of other things, improves privacy, de-clutters the Windows user interface and removes non-essential apps from Windows while still retaining OS functionality.
-It aims to provide a clutter free, private and secure Windows experience without breaking any OS functionality.

 ---